dobkeratops/compiler/README.md

  * open-world polymorphism
  * add Rust/functional language inspired features
  * features for parallelism, GPGPU programming
- * a subset should make a passable embedded dynamic language
+ * a subset should make a passable embedded dynamic language (think of C++-&-Lua usecase)

 Basically trying to combine everything I like from C++ & Rust, dropping what I dont like, plus what i've always missed.